lateinit-apps/guitar-app/README.md

 The project is intended to be built inside the Python virtual environment.
 For that, use `python -m venv venv` in the root of the project.
 Executing `source venv/bin/activate` will provide an access into virtual env.
 Run `deactivate` to exit from the environment.
+Also, consider viewing this [page](docs/how-to.md) for additional information.

 ## Launching application